 Is your car grubby, dirty and looking dull?
 Detailing need to be done?
 We can solve your problems by using the highest standard of full valet and car detailing products for a quick and easy way to bring your car back to life!

 Using our expertise and highly professional knowledge of the car valeting required for all vehicles, we can ensure that we do the best job for you.
 Your car van or jeep will come up looking like brand new.
 You will be love the results.

 Call to book your Mobile Car Valeting in Rosnaree on 089 4461147

 What you get when booking AutoLuxe mobile car valet in Rosnaree:

-The legendary High King of Ireland Cormac mac Airt is reputedly buried at Rossnaree, having refused to be buried at a pagan site after converting to Christianity.
+The legendary High King of Ireland Cormac mac Airt is reputedly buried at Rossnaree, having refused to be buried at a pagan site across the river after converting to Christianity.
 In the Ulster Cycle tale Cath Ruis na Ríg (“the Battle of Rosnaree”), it is the site of a battle between Conchobar mac Nessa, king of the Ulaid, and his son-in-law Cairpre Nia Fer, king of Tara, during which the Ulaid hero Cú Chulainn kills Cairpre with a spear thrown from a distance, and then decapitates him before his body hits the ground.